Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Engine Specifications

-When it comes to NASCAR, the engine specifications are carefully regulated to ensure fair competition among all teams.
+When it comes to NASCAR, the are carefully regulated to ensure fair competition among all teams.
 The engines used in NASCAR cars are highly specialized, with strict guidelines on their design and performance.
 These engines are known for their high horsepower output, allowing the cars to reach incredible speeds on the racetrack.

 In NASCAR, the engines are typically V8, naturally aspirated, and have a displacement of around 358 cubic inches.
 These engines are capable of producing over 800 horsepower, making them true powerhouses on the track.
 The components of the engine, such as the cylinder heads, camshafts, and intake systems, are all carefully engineered to maximize performance and efficiency.